Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-Read the directions on the only bag and then if you want to have additions to the frosting like vanilla flavoring or cream cheese, nuts or other flavors to enhance the frosting taste.
+Read the directions on the bag.
+If you want, you can add additions to the frosting, like vanilla flavoring or cream cheese, nuts or other flavors to enhance the frosting taste.

 Drizzle in a little warm water at a time.
 The powdery mixes already have butter and oils in the mix.

 Add a few tablespoons of water at a time until you get the right consistency.
 Then taste.
 If it needs more flavor, add a little butter.